 Option B: Sell your HDB & stay somewhere temporarily before buying the condo

-Another option for couples looking to make the jump is to sell their HDB first before buying a condo unit.
+Another option for HDB upgraders looking to make the jump is to sell their HDB first before buying a condo unit.
 Those who choose to go this route would not need to pay any ABSD since their “new” condo will be considered their first property.
 There will also be no rush to sell their HDB within 6 months just to qualify for the ABSD refund.
 However, there are some slight caveats still.

+You’ll have to find temporary living arrangements either with parents or by renting out a unit.
+The former will let you save a bit on rent, but either way, you’ll have to move houses twice which can be a hassle.
 By waiting to sell your HDB, you also run the risk of losing out on the ideal unit you have your eyes set on.
 Waiting on a similar condo to appear on the market would only mean you’ll be spending time not living in your own personal space.

 Option C: Own both an HDB flat and a condo